ArchitSandesara/v4/README.md

    npm install -g gatsby-cli
    ```

-2. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)
+2. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm) (Nodejs 20.19.2)

    ```sh
    nvm install